 Skip to content

-We know that we will be treading ground that is untouched or unexplored, and we have therefore designed a compass to help us set direction in situations where we are not quite sure where to go.
+We know that we will be treading ground that is untouched or unexplored and we have therefore designed a compass that can help us set direction in situations where we do not really know where we are going.

 Our values are summarized in a C.R.O.W.D. acronym — a compass that can guide our decisions, projects and relationships.

-Curious means that we approach every problem with non-judgemental curiosity and holistic thinking.
+Curious (🇩🇰 Nysgerrig) means that we approach every problem with non-judgmental curiosity and holistic thinking.

-We are curious to understand systemic connections rather than merely isolated individual parts.
+We are interested in understanding systemic connections rather than just the isolated individual parts.
 We can ask questions such as:

 • How will this code affect the entire ecosystem (SDLC) around software development?